 - Brooklinen: Brooklinen has a cult-like following and their bedding definitely walks the walk.
 Choose from classic percale, luxe sateen, linen, and heathered cashmere, then pair the sheets with an equally superb comforter or duvet cover.

 - Snowe: Snowe disrupted the homeware DTC scene with a line of household staples that marry form and function with effortless cool.
 Their collection includes linen and percale sheets and duvet covers, along with down comforters, pillows, and shams.

 - Parachute: Parachute’s bedding line leaves little else to be desired.
 Their percale cotton sheets are lightweight and breathable, the linens subtly textured, and the brushed cotton is likened to “sleeping in your favorite, lived-in T-shirt.”

 - Coyuchi: Shop duvet covers, sheets, basics, and blankets in muted colors and subtle patterns from the organic bedding brand that’s all about sustainability and giving back.

-- SOL Organics: SOL’s mission is to bring customers sustainable bedding basics made from organic long-staple cotton that’s void of GMOs and harmful chemicals.
+- SOL Organics: SOL’s mission is to bring you sustainable bedding basics made from organic long-staple cotton that’s void of GMOs and harmful chemicals.
 Their product line is available in six muted colors and in percale, sateen, linen, and flannel.

 If You’re Looking for a Trend

 - West Elm: West Elm offers modern bedding with a fresh twist thanks to an array of minimalist options that give the understated a touch of cool.
-Browse by color, fabric (velvet included!), style, and vibe—think “cozy” and “luxe.”
+Browse by color, fabric (velvet included!), style, and vibe — think cozy and luxe.

 If You Want a Deal

 - Target: Target offers a full gamut of the staples in a wide range of colors, patterns, and styles.
-The brand’s meticulously categorized shopping experience means narrowing down a search is as easy as a mouse click.
+The retailer’s meticulously categorized shopping experience means narrowing down a search is as easy as a mouse click.